Skip to Main Content

 screenshot of Federation.figshare new record field for keywords to describe the record

-Add as much context as possible so that others can interpret your research and reproduce it.
-Make sure you include methodology, techniques, and if relevant information about approval for data collection to confirm adherence to legal or ethic requirements.
+Add as much context as possible so that others can understand your research and reproduce it.
+Make sure you include methodology, techniques, and if relevant information about approval for data collection to confirm adherence to legal or ethical requirements.
 The description should have more than four characters.

 screenshot of Federation.figshare new record field for description